top of page

 CONGENITAL

-Existing at the time of birth.:
+Refers to a condition existing at the time of birth

 CORRECTED AGE